Canadian Students - Our Northern Neighbors

 - Canadians living in the U.S. must study full-time during the fall and winter semesters.
 I-20’s are issued for the estimated length of time it will take the student to complete a program.

-- After receipt of I-20, ISA will direct student to USCBP at the U.S. side of the Canadian/U.S. border for processing.
+- After receipt of I-20, student can enter at a US port of entry starting 30 days before or prior to program start date.
 Prior to going to the border, students must pay a fee (I-901) online, print off a paid receipt and then take the receipt to the border with the I-20.

-- USCBP will allow the student entry to the U.S. in F-1 status and issue an I-94.
+- Customs and Border Protection will allow the student entry to the U.S. in F-1 status and issue an I-94.